 Millen is the county seat of Jenkins County GA.
 There are only 8,300 people in all of Jenkins County.
 It was early afternoon.
 Now on the bicycle I stopped in front of the courthouse, just around the corner from where I had parked my car.
 Johnny Reb stood guard.

 The Confederate monument was placed in 1909.
 A plaque on the ground in front of the statue was placed a hundred years later in 2009, seemingly to protect the original statue from modernists who would have it taken down.
 It included the insane statement “And to those men of color who joined ranks in their armies and navy, both free men and those in bonded servitude who fought not to keep their brothers in a state of slavery but to defend from the invader, the only home they had ever known.”

 I was certainly in The South!
 I had a bike ride to do!
 Statesboro GA was thirty miles to the south.
 I started pedaling.
 This was the bike ride I would take over the next three days.

 I had already eaten my peanut butter and jelly sandwich during the car ride so I stopped the bicycle a few blocks away at a Subway, whose sandwiches make nice portable chow.
 Sadly they did not have my usual Subway whole wheat bread.
-White would have to do.
-I strapped the sandwich on the back, in my HEB bag.
+Does no one out here eat whole wheat?
+The young guy in front of me in line was wearing cammo.
+I strapped the sandwich on the back of my bicycle.
 Downtown Millen GA was having what looked like a farmer’s market on this Sunday afternoon.